How To Get Rid Of The Flu Fast: Detox Bath

-- 2 tbsps powdered ginger (I’m sure ginger root would be best, but I was too lazy to cut it up)
+- 2 tbsps powdered ginger (I’m sure ginger root would be best, but I was sick.
+I was not going to be chopping anything.)

 - 1/2 cup sea salt (optional)

 Draw your bath as hot as you can stand it.
-Pour ingredients into bath and soak for 40 minutes.
-They say the first 20 minutes is to detoxify and the last 20 is so your skin can absorbed the minerals.
-You should be having a good sweat in this time, be sure to hydrate during your bath.
+Pour ingredients into the bath and soak for 40 minutes.
+They say the first 20 minutes is to detoxify and the last 20 is so your skin can absorb the minerals.
+You should be having a good sweat at this time, be sure to hydrate during your bath.
 I drank two glasses before, one during and two after.

 When you get out of the tub, do so slowly.
-You are more then likely light headed at this time.
+You are more than likely light headed at this time.
 Dry off and wrap yourself in a towel and cover in a robe.
 I took it a step further cuddled up on the couch with a blanket.
-You will feel very warm for at least an hour afterwards.
+You will feel very warm for at least an hour afterward.
 You want to keep sweating it out!

-DO NOT put lotion or anything on your skin after and don’t eat immediately after.
-Give yourself that hour to let your body do it’s thing.
+TBK’s Pro Tip: DO NOT apply lotion or anything on your skin after and don’t eat immediately after.
+Give yourself that hour to let your body do its thing.